expo/expo/docs/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thanks for helping!
-Please check that you have edited the docs in the `unversioned` directory, if you want these changes to apply to the next SDK version too.
+Please check that you have edited the docs in the `versions/unversioned` directory, if you want these changes to apply to the next SDK version too.
 -->